 It’s all about appealing to the juror’s common sense and once they put themselves in your shoes and start thinking about themselves being nervous or being on medication or driving home from work, it won’t be too difficult for their common sense to start taking over.
 Hiring an experienced trial lawyer is your smartest move.

-If you If you have been charged with a drinking and driving offense (OWI) in the Oakland, Wayne, or Macomb county communities of Royal Oak, Bloomfield Hills, Detroit, Warren, Troy, Sterling Heights or any surrounding area and want the best OWI defense attorneys, call The Law Office of Barton Morris today.
+If you If you have been charged with a drinking and driving offense (OWI) in the Oakland, Wayne, or Macomb counties or any area in Southeast Michigan and want the best OWI defense attorneys, call The Law Office of Barton Morris today.

 Attorney Morris has enjoyed a very successful and distinguished career as a trial lawyer providing high quality legal representation in the area of state and federal criminal defense for 20 years.
 He is known for his trial preparation by fellow attorneys, judges and clients alike.
 As a trial attorney, he is dedicated to attaining justice in every case, and is prepared to take on complex legal issues with success.
 Barton and his law firm pride themselves on obtaining results for their clients that other attorneys cannot.